cjripple/DH110-SEM1F/assignment05/README.md

 Part of what makes a user feel "in control" is having a search bar in case they feel like they are going to get stuck.
 It would be a good idea to include a search bar so the user can "fall back" to searching for what they want.
 This search bar would open the automated virtual chat assistant.

+### User Feedback Takeaways

+My user's feedback during the brief test of my low-fidelity protoype was super helpful.
+He mentioned that some of the options appeared similar to the navigation menu.
+Maybe it was a mistake to use the dropdown menus again, since that floods the users with options.
+However, after taking a look, he thought the grouping of the options was helpful.
+The chat bot ideas was also accepted by the user, he thought that it would make things straightforward, especially if someone was unable to call or email and ask a human for help.
+The language options with the chat are also great, although setting up translations can take some time.
+If it were to offer multiple languages, the virtual chat/search assistant could potentially be even more resourceful for someone compared to a human that might not speak a language that a citizen is comfortable speaking.

 ---

 ## Reflection